Cutkosky's Theorem for Massive One-Loop Feynman Integrals -- Part 1: One-Loop Feynman Integrals

 \subsection{Discontinuity around Points of Higher Codimension}

 Aside from the somewhat pathological colinear kinematic configurations outside of $T_n$ where the determinant of the matrix containing all products of external momenta vanish, we have discussed how to compute the discontinuity along any simple loop around a point of codimension 1 in the Landau surface of a one-loop Feynman graph.
-This does however not exhaust all possible loops in the space of non-pathological external momenta minus the Landau surface.
+This does, however, not exhaust all possible loops in the space of non-pathological external momenta minus the Landau surface.
 We have seen in Proposition \ref{prop:landau_decomp_1} and \ref{prop:landau_decomp_2} that the $L_{n,I}$ are codimension 1 submanifold intersecting in general position.
-Thus a point $p\in L_n$ in the intersection of more than one $L_{n,I}$ is a point of higher codimension.
-But we also know that $T_n\backslash L_n$ is spanned by simple loops (see Proposition \ref{prop:simple_loops}, so that it is possible to decompose a loop \enquote{around} $p$ into simple loops. \begin{prop} Let $p\in L_n$ be a point of codimension $k\in\mathbb{N}^\ast$ and $\gamma:[0,1]\to T$ be a simple loop around $p$.
-Then $\gamma$ can be decomposed as
+Thus, a point $p\in L_n$ in the intersection of more than one $L_{n,I}$ is a point of higher codimension.
+But we also know that $T_n\backslash L_n$ is spanned by simple loops (see Proposition \ref{prop:simple_loops}), so that it is possible to decompose a loop \enquote{around} $p$ into simple loops. \begin{proposition} Let $p\in L_n$ be a point of codimension $k\in\mathbb{N}^\ast$ and $\gamma:[0,1]\to T$ be a simple loop around $p$.
+Then, $\gamma$ can be decomposed as

-where the $\gamma_i:[0,1]\to T$ are simple loops around the codimension 1 parts of $L_n$ intersecting at $p$. \end{prop} \begin{proof} According to Proposition \ref{prop:landau_decomp_2} the point $p$ lies in the intersection of $k$ codimension 1 parts of $L$ which intersect in general position.
-Thus locally the intersection looks like
+where the $\gamma_i:[0,1]\to T$ are powers of simple loops around the codimension 1 parts of $L_n$ intersecting at $p$. \end{proposition} \begin{proof} Denote $m:=(n-1)D$.
+According to Proposition \ref{prop:landau_decomp_2}, the point $p$ lies in the intersection of $k$ codimension 1 parts of $L$ which intersect in general position.
+Thus, locally the intersection looks like

 Note that